SAMMISolutions/docs/doc_posts/_commands-string/string-clamp.md

 Extracts a part of a string and returns the extracted part.\
 You need to specify the index of the first character and the amount of characters to extract.

-{% include alert.html text='Do not use String Clamp on real values (numbers) and Clamp on strings, as this will result in an error and LB crashing.' type="warning" %}
+{% include alert.html text='Do not use String Clamp on real values (numbers) and Clamp on strings, as this will result in an error and SAMMI crashing.' type="warning" %}

 | Box Name | Type | Description |